Indonesian businessman facing extradition from Singapore files bail application

 Tannos replied in English: "I do not want to go back to Indonesia, your Honour."

-After he was reminded to speak through the interpreter, he said that he was "not willing to return to Indonesia authority".
+After he was reminded to speak through the interpreter, he said in Bahasa Indonesia that he was "not willing to return to Indonesia authority".

 His next court hearing has been fixed for Mar 19, with the State Counsel due to update the court about its filing of the reply affidavit then.